mwibrow/chai-nearly/README.md

 ```
 import * as chai from 'chai'
-import { nearly } from 'chai-nearly'
+import * as nearly from 'chai-nearly'

 chai.use(nearly)
 ```